OisinWatkins/Intelligent_Signal_Reader/README.md

 Multiple model topographies were attempted, of each topography only the best performing model was saved.
 All training attempts have had their printed output saved for reference

-_Standard_Model_Demo.py_ contains code for the definition and training of a full model which uses the processes 1-second audio inputs using 1-D convnets.
-Multiple model topographies were attempted, of each topography only the best performing model was saved.
-All training attempts have had their printed output saved for reference

-_Model_Comparison.py_ is a work in progress file which will load all of the saved models and evaluate them on new test data.
-I do not as of yet have the data needed to test these models, so I will return to this file once more data has been sourced.
+### Misc

+_Intelligent DFT.docx_ is the paper which documents all the work done in this project, from the MATLAB proof of concept to the latest Python implementation.

+_Diagrams.ppt_ is the PowerPoint presentation where I designed all the diagams used in the Intelligent DFT.docx paper.

-### Demonstration
+#### Demonstration
 Contains some MATLAB code, a MATLAB Application, as well as a collection of images used in the demonstration of this code.

 _Intelligent DFT.mlapp_ is a MATLAB application which is used to demo this idea and provide both a proof of concept and an active demonstration of this algorithm being used in a Radio reciever.
 Nothing in this file is meant to be exported to any final application, it is only a platform to play with training settings and get a feel for how the system behaves.

-### Models
+#### Models
-Contains a number of .txt files, .png files and a few .h5 files all pertaining the the training attempts conducted as experiments for the Layer designed in the Primary Code Base
+Contains a number of .txt files, .png files and a few .h5 files all pertaining the the training attempts conducted as experiments for the Layer designed in the Primary Code Base.

+####Referneces
+Houses all the Literature used as reference for this project, as well as a few presentations I wrote to accompany this work.